Lead Sources

 When a salesperson creates an estimate, they select a lead source from a dropdown on the estimator.
 This field is required.
 The source stays attached to the estimate, the client, and any resulting job or invoice.

-When a lead comes in through an integration (Angi, web form, etc.), the system assigns the source automatically.
+When a lead comes in through an integration (Angi, web form, and similar sources), the system assigns the source automatically.

 Managing Your Sources